 The process of composting is very critical.
 It is important during the composting process that there is sufficient oxygen throughout the pile to favor the growth of aerobic organisms.
-When a pile is depleted of oxygen and becomes anaerobic,pathogenic and otherwise non-beneficial organisms will be favored, and toxic metabolites can be formed.
+When a pile is depleted of oxygen and becomes anaerobic, pathogenic and otherwise non-beneficial organisms will be favored, and toxic metabolites can form.

 Loss of oxygen is primarily due to excessive heat, which causes the microbes to use oxygen more rapidly, or due to a poorly constructed or inadequately aerated pile.
 For bacterial compost, the composting process will generate a lot of heat.
 It is critical that the compost is turned regularly to keep the oxygen level fairly high and uniform throughout the entire pile, and to keep the temperature at a constant level.
 This will prevent the pile from becoming anaerobic and prevent some portions of the pile from incompletely composting.
 After each turning, the pile will cool temporarily and then re-heat as the microbes resume growing with fresh oxygen.
-Compost made primarily of finely chopped materials will not allow air to move in the pile, and anaerobic bacteria, producing plant- toxic materials, will proliferate.
-Often, loss of oxygen in a compost pile is because bacteria and fungi multiply too rapidly due to too much readily available nitrogen.
+Compost made primarily of finely chopped materials will not allow air to move in the pile, and anaerobic bacteria that produce plant-toxic materials will proliferate.
+Loss of oxygen in a compost pile is often the result of bacteria and fungi multiplying too rapidly due to too much readily available nitrogen.
 When this happens, the pile temperature may rapidly rise above optimum and anaerobic organisms will predominate.

-The smell of the compost can provide clues whether anaerobic fermentation is occurring.
-If you notice an ammonia odor, your mix probably is too rich in nitrogen and is probably becoming anaerobic.
+The smell of the compost can provide clues of whether or not anaerobic fermentation is occurring.
+If you notice an ammonia odor, your mix is probably too rich in nitrogen and is becoming anaerobic.
 Adding additional carbon materials, such as leaves or wood shavings, should help to correct this.
 If you smell vinegar, sour milk or musty odors, the pile may be too moist and lack sufficient air space.
-This can be corrected by mixing in more dry materials or mixing in more large, chunky materials initially.
-A foul, sulfurous or rotten egg aroma and a black color indicates the formation of hydrogen sulfide, which comes with advanced anaerobic conditions.
+This can be corrected by mixing in more dry or large, chunky materials.
+A foul, sulfurous or rotten egg aroma and a black color indicates the formation of hydrogen sulfide, which results from advanced anaerobic conditions.
 If any of these off-odors are detected, thoroughly turning the pile will introduce a fresh supply of oxygen and should restore aerobic conditions.

 In order to achieve a complete composting process, the pile temperature must exceed at least 135°F for no less than three days, although higher temperatures for 8 to 15 days produce a more reliably safe product.
-However, the temperature should not exceed 155°F, at which point many beneficial organisms will be killed and poor compost will result.
+However, the temperature should not exceed 155°F, at which point many beneficial organisms will be killed.
 If the pile temperature rises above 180°F, there is a possibility of fire.
-Checking several locations of the pile with a long probe thermometer regularly during the composting process will ensure you turn the pile when needed.
+Checking several locations of the pile with a long probe thermometer regularly during the composting process will ensure you know when to turn the pile.
 If sections of the pile appear to be either too hot or too cold, prompt turning and mixing is warranted.

 It is essential to realize that whenever manure in any form is used on crops destined for human consumption, especially on those that are likely to be eaten fresh, extreme caution must be taken to avoid introducing human pathogenic organisms.
-The potentially pathogenic bacteria, E.coli, which is normally present in raw manure, is effectively killed at 135°F for three or more days.
-For that reason, compost tea should not be made from manure based compost unless the pile temperature exceeds this for at least 10 to 14 days and the compost is carefully made to ensure uniform heating.
+The potentially pathogenic bacteria E.coli, which is normally present in raw manure, is effectively killed if piles are kept at 135°F for three or more days.
+For that reason, compost tea should not be made from manure-based compost unless the pile temperature exceeds this for at least 10 to 14 days and the compost is carefully made to ensure uniform heating.
 Other even more deadly pathogenic bacteria are also killed at this temperature.
-Recent research at Cornell University has shown that manure from animals fed a grain-based diet are much more likely to harbor the highly pathogenic E. coli 057:H7 strain than are animals fed forage.
-It would be best to use manure from pastured animals.
-It is also not clear how well genetically modified DNA is degraded either in animal digestion or in the composting process, so steering clear of manure from animals fed genetically modified crops would make sense.
+Recent research at Cornell University has shown that manure from animals fed a grain-based diet are much more likely to harbor the highly pathogenic E. coli 057:H7 strain than are animals that are fed forage.
+It is also not clear how well genetically modified DNA degrades either in animal digestion or in the composting process, so steering clear of manure from animals fed GMO crops would make sense.

 The higher proportion of woody material in fungal compost keeps the pile cooler.
 Fungal growth can actually be inhibited by frequent turning, so if fungal compost is desired, turning may be detrimental.
-The lower manure concentration could be used but will limit the amount of available nitrogen and thus the pile temperature.
-Woody compost rarely heats above 150 C. If the pile temperature does not reach this temperature, it is probably because the woody material was insufficiently shredded, there was not enough fresh plant material, or that the starting materials were too dry.
+The lower manure concentration could be used, but this will limit the amount of available nitrogen and thus the pile temperature.
+Woody compost rarely heats above 150°C. If the pile temperature does not reach this temperature, it is probably because the woody material was insufficiently shredded, there was not enough fresh plant material, or the starting materials were too dry.